Install Portworx Backup in Federated Mode

 Verify Stork configuration on each application cluster

-Before installing Portworx Backup, verify that Stork on each application cluster is correctly configured to use Azure Managed Identity.
-In Federated mode, Stork authenticates directly to Azure Blob Storage using Workload Identity.
-No credentials are stored on the Portworx Backup server.
+Verify that Stork on each application cluster is correctly configured to use Azure Managed Identity.
+Stork authenticates directly to Azure Blob Storage using Workload Identity; no credentials are stored on the Portworx Backup server.

 Azure Workload Identity for Stork is configured through the Portworx Operator as part of the Portworx Enterprise installation on each application cluster.
 For setup instructions, see Prepare your AKS Cluster in the Portworx Enterprise documentation.
 Once configured, complete the following verification steps to confirm the setup is correct before installing Portworx Backup.

 In Federated mode, Azure Workload Identity (WLI) for Stork is configured through the StorageCluster (STC) custom resource, not through the Stork deployment manifest.
-The Managed Identity client ID and required labels are set in the STC spec and applied automatically by the Portworx Operator.
+You set the Managed Identity client ID in the STC spec (spec.security.azure.clientID), and the Portworx Operator propagates it to the Stork service account as the azure.workload.identity/client-id annotation and applies the required Azure Workload Identity labels automatically.
 You do not need to manually update the Stork service account or namespace.

 Perform the following verification steps on each application cluster: